Reece-elder/BAE-21-MERN/Express/002-Request-handling/index.md

 Each request should console.log out the request

 Delete - Takes in an id and prints it out (URL Param) Read   - Takes in URL Query and prints them out
 Create - Takes in a body (using postman) and prints it out Update - Takes in an id and body, prints them both out (Either way)

+# Response

+Responses are what the server sends to the client, Without specifying a response the client is hanging and waiting for some data

+res.send()   -> What you're passing back
+res.status() -> HTTP status of the response

+Exercise - Add a response to each of your requests, with an appropriate status code and some text to display